umd-lhcb/ut-hw-doc/docs/burnin/dcb_operations.md

 4. Once all fibers are connected, power on Maraton channels 0, 1, and 12 and verify that the LEDs are on in the bottom SBC.
 Directions [here](./burnin_sw_setup.md#controlling-the-psu-maraton-with-curl)

-5. Then power on the Rigol.
+5. Power on the Rigol.

-6. Open PuTTY, click on MiniDAQ, and navigate to the nanoDAQ directory.
+6. Open PuTTY, click on MiniDAQ, and navigate to the `nanoDAQ` directory.

 7. Because the DCB programming can be unreliable on the first tries after power-up, I suggest running